jasmin-singh/dot-matrix/README.md

 A Python3/Python Turtle program that takes raster image data values from any image and renders the image in black-and-white, pseudocolor, and grayscale dots.

 # How Does It Work?
 This program first uses a function to get raster values from any image.
 Then, it takes that data and makes a sublist of values from each block of pixels by separating the blocks into rows and columns.
 The average pixel value is calculated from the block sublist.
-The average pixel value is then converted to a circle radius by dividing the block size in half and drawn with the center of the current block.
+The average pixel value is then converted to a circle radius by dividing the block size in half.
 The program scans through the image data block by block and represents each with a circle depending on render style.

-### Inputted Image
+## Input
 &emsp; &emsp; &emsp; &emsp; &emsp; &nbsp; &nbsp; ![Example image file that depicts a flower of orange and yellow shades against greenery comprised of cool colors.](https://github.com/user-attachments/assets/843ec35d-8b95-4ac3-ad30-d03bec91c530)

 The example image (`file.png`) is uploaded as a test image for the program. <br />Upload your own file by replacing `image_path = "file.jpg"` with the file path to your image.

+## Output
 ### Black-and-White Render
 ![The image file is rendered in black-and-white with four different blocksize dimensions.](https://github.com/user-attachments/assets/43ebb64f-aa4c-4ea8-8e80-4a7d165f7044)